 With the Status section you can decide the visibility of your Landing Page to the public with the flip of a switch.
 When the Landing Page is disabled, visitors will be sent to your selected Redirect URL.

 - The Global Redirect URL is the default URL that any Landing Page will redirect to if another option is not set and the page becomes disabled.
-To set up the Global Redirect URL for your account, go to Settings > Other Settings > Custom Account Settings.
+To set up the Global Redirect URL for your account, go to Settings > Other Settings > Custom Account Settings > Account Redirects.

-- The Individual Redirect URL option allows you to type in any URL that you would like to redirect to.
+- The Individual Redirect URL option allows you to type in any URL that you would like to redirect visitors from one Landing Page.

-- The Landing Page Redirect will allow you to select an existing Landing Page in Act-On.
+- The Landing Page Redirect will allow you to redirect visitors to another one of your Act-On Landing Pages.